timbertson/mocktest/README.markdown

 ### Where did it come from?
 I am a big fan of rspec, but less of a fan of ruby as a whole.
 I wanted a to use rspec's powerful `should_receive()` and associated matchers with my python mock objects.

-mocktest is by no means a port of rspec - it is smaller and simpler, and a lot more pythonic
+mocktest is by no means a port of rspec - it is smaller and simpler, and a lot more pythonic.

 ### what *are* mocks?